Sunil Bhatia

 Ethnography and qualitative methods

-Bhatia has published over 50 articles and book chapters on issues related to transnational migration, identity and cultural psychology in journals including American Psychologist, Human Development, Culture and Psychology, Theory and Psychology, and History of Psychology.
-He is an associate editor for the Journal of Theoretical and Philosophical Psychology and serves on the editorial board of Qualitative Psychology and History of Psychology.
-He served as the Program Chair for the Division 24 of American Psychological Association for 2015.
-In 2014, the American Psychological Association elected Sunil as a “Fellow” for his outstanding local, national and international contributions to the field of psychology.
+He is an associate editor for the Journal of Theoretical and Philosophical Psychology and serves on six editorial boards, including Qualitative Psychology, American Psychologist, and Review of General Psychology.
+He was the Program Chair for Division 24 of the American Psychological Association in 2015.
+In 2014, the American Psychological Association elected Sunil as a “Fellow” for his outstanding local, national, and international contributions to psychology.
+In 2024, Professor Bhatia was elected President of the Society of Qualitative Inquiry in Psychology, a division of the American Psychological Association.
+In 2023, Professor Bhatia was appointed as a Visiting Scholar in the Anthropology Department at Harvard University.

 Contact Sunil Bhatia